 In case of catamaran departures, you can buy tickets for a specific departure, and in case of the car ferry you can buy a ticket for a specific travel date, but not for a specific departure.

 - Can I make a day trip to Bol from Split?

-Yes, especially in the summer season, where there are very early catamarans from Split to Bol and fairly late catamarans back to Split.
+Yes, especially in the summer season, cause there are very early catamarans from Split to Bol and fairly late catamarans back to Split.